build-on-aws/content/posts/amplify-flutter-serverless-with-appsync/index.md

     - appsync
     - serverless
     - flutter
+    - cdk
+    - devops
+    - ci-cd
 authorGithubAlias: lock128
 authorName: Johannes "Lockhead" Koch
 githubUserLabel: AWS-Hero
-date: 2023-09-15
+date: 2023-09-26
-seoDescription: Build a Flutter Web application with an AppSync backend, powerd by AWS Amplify
+seoDescription: Build a Flutter Web application with an AppSync backend, powered by AWS Amplify
 ---

 In this article you are going learn how to build a simple Flutter Web application that uses the Amplify SDK to talk to a serverless, AWS backend.
 The sample project uses Cognito for Authentication and AppSync for the API.
 On AppSync, you will make use of the "Merged APIs" feature which will enable you to quickly scale out this project if your project becomes "the next big hype" on the net.
 The deployment happens through CodeCatalyst workflows using AWS CDK.